diagrams/diagrams-doc/doc/arrow.rst

 > example = ( sDot <> mDot <> eDot <> leftArrow <> rightArrow)
 >           # centerXY # pad 1.1

-Our use of the Lens package (`Control.Lens`:mod:) allows use to create functions to modify `ArrowOpts` using the same syntax as the record field lenses.
-The functions `headWidth` and `tailWidth` can be used to set the `headSize` and `tailSize` to a specified width.
-This is useful for example for making the arrowhead and tail take up the same length of shaft.
-In fact the function (traversal) `widths` can be used to simultaneously set the size of the head and tail so that they have the specified width.
+Our use of the `lens`:pkg: package allows us to create other lenses to modify `ArrowOpts` using the same syntax as the record field lenses.
+For example, the functions `headWidth` and `tailWidth` can be used to set the `headSize` and `tailSize` to a specified width.
+This is useful, for example, for making the arrowhead and tail take up the same length of shaft.
+In fact `widths` can be used to simultaneously set the size of the head and tail so that they have the specified width.
 Similarly `gaps` and `sizes` can be used to simultaneously set the `headGap` / `tailGap` and the `headSize` / `tailSize` respectively.

-A useful pattern is to use `lineTail` together with `widths` as in the this example
+A useful pattern is to use `lineTail` together with `widths` as in the following example:

 .. class:: dia-lhs